Last updated 20 September 2022

 Rain is a common denominator in Seattle.
-Anyone who’s watched the popular Seattle based TV show Frasier knows an umbrella was Frasier’s constant companion (as well as his brother Niles!)
-Its meant to rain nine months of the year in Seattle but thankfully the rain stayed away when we were visiting.
+Anyone who’s watched the popular Seattle-based TV show Frasier knows an umbrella was Frasier’s constant companion (as well as his brother Niles!)
+It’s meant to rain nine months of the year in Seattle but thankfully the rain stayed away during our visit.
 On our second day in Seattle, we took advantage of the fine weather and headed to the cultural sector via the inner-city train (two stops, takes only five minutes and yes you can easily walk it as we found out on the way back!)
 I used my City Pass (for $89 USD you can access up to five popular attractions) to enter the Space Needle

-In the shadow of the Space Needle, this building contains a maze of galleries with an outdoor garden showing off an eye-popping collection of glass installations created by Pacific Northwest glass artist, Dale Chihuly.
+In the shadow of the Space Needle, this building housing The Chihuly’s Garden and Glass exhibition is a collection of galleries.
+There’s an outdoor garden filled with eye-popping glass installations created by Pacific Northwest glass artist, Dale Chihuly.
 Maybe the rest of the art world knows the work by Chihuly, I, on the other hand, have been living in an ignorant bubble (not a glass one lol!)
-Chihuly’s glass sculptures are mesmerizing with his use of vibrant, vivid colours.
+Chihuly’s glass sculptures are mesmerizing.
+He uses vibrant, vivid colours that pop wherever they’re displayed.
 It’s no wonder he’s received awards and doctorates for his works.